alihashmiii/Force-Inference/README.md

 `@Author: Ali Hashmi`

-`To Do: make the code a bit more modular`
+`To Do: The code is working perfectly fine but I would like to make it a bit more modular`

 This is a Mathematica implementation of the `Bayesian Force Inference` technique by Ishihara and Sugimura (Journal of Theoretical Biology, 2012).
 The script file `Force Inference.m` will infer tension between epithelial cells and the pressure within the cells by using a binarized image of an epithelia.